jeguzzi/thymioid/usi_lab_4/README.md

 </joint>
 ```

-which by default is tilded by 15 degrees (i.e. 0.2618 rad).
+which by default is tilted by 15 degrees (i.e. 0.2618 rad).